amcginlay/pcf-c2c-networking/README.md

 cf start articulate
 ```

-Data entry is possible _but_ the routes to both apps should be navigable from a browser
+Data entry is possible _but_ the routes to both apps are navigable from a browser

 ## Internalize a route